let · Step variables

 let:

 The esquie and __ identifiers are reserved and cannot be used as a variable name.
-Attempting to do so will throw an error at runtime.
+An error will be thrown at runtime when attempting to redefine them.

 Variables inheritance

-Esquie variables behave similarly to JavaScript scopes, where child contexts inherit values from parent contexts, unless shadowed.
+Esquie variables behave similarly to JavaScript scopes, where steps inherit values from their ancestors, unless shadowed.

 let: